TLESORT/SCoLe-SCaling-Continual-Learning/Readme.md

 and that it does not prevent knowledge accumulation.
 Secondly, it proposes an evaluation framework (SCoLe) to study the knowledge accumulation in DNNs at scale.

-We hope that this benchmark will help to design the continual algorithms that could be efficient and deployable.
+We hope that this benchmark will help to design continual algorithms that could be efficient and deployable.

 ## SCoLe

 SCoLe (Scaling Continual Learning) is a continual learning framework for generating long sequences of tasks with various frequencies of tasks and classes.
 It is made to study the knowledge accumulation capability of learning algorithms.
-The scenario is generated from a fixed datasets, then each task is generated online by randomly selecting a subset of classes or data point.
+The scenario is generated from a fixed dataset, then each task is generated online by randomly selecting a subset of classes or data point.